-Cork’s Marina was originally called the Navigation Wall or in essence it was an additional dock for ships adjacent to Cork City’s South Docks area.
+Cork’s Marina was originally called the Navigation Wall or in essence it was a guidance or tracking wall to bring ships into Cork City’s South Docks area.
 It was completed in 1761.

 The dredger of the Cork Harbour Commissioners deposited the silt from the river into wooden barges, which were then towed ashore.
 The silt was re-deposited behind the Navigation Wall.

 During the Great Famine, the deepening of the river created jobs for 1,000 men who worked on widening the physical dock of the Navigation Wall.
 In essence a fine road was constructed, which linked into Cork’s South Docks.
 To give an aesthetic to the new road, a fine row of elm trees was planted c.1856 by Prof. Edmund Murphy of Queen’s College Cork (now UCC).
 The elm trees were part of a crop and tree growing experiment.

 In 1870, the Gaelic poet and scholar Donncha Ó Floinn put forward to the Improvements Committee of Cork Corporation that the new road of the Navigation wall be named Slí na hAbhann, which means the ‘pathway by the river’. Ó Floinn’s proposal was not accepted.
 The matter came before the Improvements Committee again in 1872.
 This time Ó Floinn suggested that the promenade be named ‘The Marina’.
 He outlined that ‘The Marina’ was the name allocated to a recently reclaimed piece of land near Palermo in Sicily.
 In July 1872, Cork Corporation formally adopted ‘The Marina’ as the name of the new road or promenade.